Rigidity of proper colorings of $\mathbb{Z}^d$: Overview of proof

-An approximation of a breakup $X=(X_P)_P$ is a collection $A = ((A_P)_{P \in \phasedom}, A^*,A^{**})$ of subsets of $\Z^d$, with the following properties: $A_P \subset X_P \subset A_P \cup A^{**}$ for all $P$, so that $A_P$ represents the region known to be in the corresponding set of the breakup and $A^{**}$ indicates the (joint) region which is unknown to belong to some $X_P$.
-On a subset $A^* \subset A^{**}$ of the unknown region, one has more information, namely, every vertex in $A^*$ has many neighbors in $\bigcup_P A_P$.
-Additional properties ensure that the unknown region is not large and that it is only present near $X_*$.
-Thus, an approximation provides enough information to recover the breakup everywhere but near $X_*$.
-See Section~\ref{sec:approx-overview} for a precise definition.
+An approximation of a breakup $X=(X_P)$ is a collection $A = ((A_P)_{P \in \phasedom}, A^*,A^{**})$ of subsets of $\Z^d$ which provides partial information on $X$.
+Its precise definition is given in Section~\ref{sec:approx-overview} but we mention here that it satisfies that $A_P \subset X_P \subset A_P \cup A^{**}$ for all $P$.
+Thus $A_P$ is a region known to be in $X_P$ while $A^{**}$ is a region on which the classification into the various $(X_P)$ is not fully specified (so that a single $A$ may approximate many breakups).
+Further information is provided through the subset $A^* \subset A^{**}$ and additional properties ensure that $A^{**}$ is not large and that it is only present near $X_*$.
+See Figure~\ref{fig:approx} for an illustration.

-The advantage of approximations is that, as we will show, one may find a relatively small family $\cA$ of them (much smaller than the number of breakups) with the property that every breakup seen from $v$ is approximated by some element in $\cA$.